-Families who received income from the sources detailed in paragraphs 24.1 and 24.2 above were previously excluded from eligibility for payment of the CTC.
-This includes the families headed by the two persons named (collectively with the First Plaintiff) as the Second Plaintiff.
+Families who received income from the sources detailed in paragraphs 21.1 and 21.2 above were previously excluded from eligibility for payment of the CTC.

 In-work Payment

 - Apart from those who continue to receive the CTC pursuant to section KD 2AAAB the CTC has now been largely replaced by the IWP. - Eligibility for payment of the IWP including the formula for calculating entitlement is provided for in section KD 2AAA ITA04.
 This provision was inserted into the ITA04 by section 14(1) of the Taxation (Working for Families) Act 2004 and came into force on 1 April 2006.
 The key relevant parts of this provision to the present proceeding are section KD 2AAA(1)(e) and section KD 2AAA(8)(a).